tiberiuac/gloo/test/kube2e/README.md

 ## Verify Your Setup
-Before running your tests, it's worthwhile to verify that a cluster was created, and the proper images have been loaded.
+Before running your tests, it is worthwhile to verify that a cluster was created, and the proper images have been loaded.

 ```bash
 kubectl get nodes